steven-ellis/HP_ARM_Chromebook_Linux/Minecraft/README.md

 Key differences from Roger's instructions are
  * Oracle JVM 8.x rather than Oracle Java 7.x
-  * Standard OpenJDK for Arm32 doesn't have the performance -
+  * Standard OpenJDK for Arm32 doesn't have the performance for minecraft to be usable
- * Existing Native Libraries for sound - libopenal.so
+ * Existing Native Libraries for sound `libopenal.so`
  * Modified `copy_lwjgl.sh` so we can select the destination library version easier

 ## Links / References